 Highlights: Smart, Docile, Powerful

 Thanks to their waterproof double coat, these dogs are able to work in the harshest conditions of Russia.
-Rain, snow or shine – the Black Russian is up for the challenge.
+Rain, snow or shine, a Black Russian is up for the challenge.
+And despite their big size, they’re fairly quick and nimble dogs.
+It’s why they’re reliable for certain work.

 - Although they’re called the Black Russian Terrier, they’re not actually terriers.
 Rather, they’re part of the working group.